The subgrid scale pressure field of scale-enriched Large Eddy Simulations using Gabor modes: The small and large scale pressure fields

 \subsection{A priori analysis}

 A $256^3$ LES of forced HIT was run to a statistically stationary state.
-The simulation imposed zero molecular viscosity so as to imitate the infinite Reynolds number limit and relied exclusively on the subgrid model to balance TKE production.
-Further details of the simulation method are provided in \cite{GhateThesis}.
+The simulation imposed zero molecular viscosity so as to imitate the infinite Reynolds number limit and relied exclusively on the subgrid-scale (SGS) model to balance TKE production.
+We used the Sigma SGS model of Nicoud et. al \cite{nicoud2011using} with model constant, $C_{\sigma} = 0.95$.
+The flow is forced in spectral space where a specified number, $N$ of Fourier modes with wavenumbers $1 \le |\bm{k}| \le 2$ are randomly chosen each time step.
+These modes are then subject to an external force

+added to the right-hand side of the Navier Stokes equations thereby prescribing the overall energy dissipation rate.
+This is the same forcing procedure discussed in \cite{carati1995representation}.
+Further details of the simulation are provided in \cite{GhateThesis}.
 An instantaneous flow field was then filtered with a spectrally sharp filter with a cutoff wavenumber equal to $(2/3)16$ thereby giving spectral resolution equivalent to a $32^3$ LES.
 The filtered velocity field was then enriched with Gabor modes (512 modes per quasi-homogeneous (QH) region) and compared to the original field.
 Fig. (\ref{fig:LES subdomain and definition of QH region}) shows the definition of a QH region for the simulations considered in this paper.
 Details on the choice of QH region size and window function support width are given in \cite{GhateThesis}.

 The pressure spectrum defined by Eq. (\ref{Pressure Spectrum}) was computed for each case. $P$ corresponds to fluctuating pressure; $\hat{P}$ is the Fourier transform of pressure; $\hat{P}^*$ is the complex conjugate of $\hat{P}$; and the subscript $k$ on the averaging operator denotes an average over wavenumber shells.
 The enriched field is a superposition of the filtered large-scale field and the Gabor-induced sub-filter field.
 After superposition, pressure is computed by solving the Poisson equation for pressure exactly in spectral space.